KHS Bicycles

 KHS Bicycles is a bicycle manufacturer founded in 1974 with main operations in the United States and Taiwan.
 Its bicycles are distributed in over 30 countries.
 Although KHS' main focus has been in mountain bikes, it has offerings in road bikes, folding bikes, tandem bikes, cruiser bikes (under the Manhattan brand name), single speed bikes and BMX bikes (under the FreeAgent brand name).
 Some of its products have been favorably reviewed.
+On May 28, 2026, KHS announced its closure along with its subsidiary brands in the USA.